SallyHodkiewicz/r4cppp/control-flow.md

 Where `enumerate()` chains from the iterator `iter()` and yields the current count and the element during iteration.

-*The following example incorporates more advanced topics covered in the section on [Borrowed Pointers](borrowed.md).* Let's say you have a vector of integers and want to call the function, passing the vector by reference and have the vector modified in place.
+!The following example incorporates more advanced topics covered in the section on [Borrowed Pointers](borrowed.md).* Let's say you have a vector of integers and want to call the function, passing the vector by reference and have the vector modified in place.
 Here the `for` loop uses a mutable iterator which